UAE Condemns Houthis Attempt To Target Khamis Mushait With Booby-trapped Drone - UrduPoint

 UAE Condemns Houthis' Attempt To Target Khamis Mushait With Booby-trapped Drone

-ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 01st Aug, 2021) The UAE has strongly condemned the Iran-backed Houthi terrorist militias’ systematic attempts to attack civilians and civilian objects in Khamis Mushait, Saudi Arabia, with a booby-trapped drone, which was intercepted by the Coalition Forces.
+ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 05th Aug, 2021) The UAE has strongly condemned the Iran-backed Houthi terrorist militias’ systematic attempts to attack civilians and civilian objects in Khamis Mushait, Saudi Arabia with a booby-trapped drone, which was intercepted by the Coalition Forces.

 The Ministry urged the international community to take an immediate and decisive stance to stop these recurrent acts, which target critical infrastructure and threaten the security and stability of the Kingdom.